Sam Heughan And Caitriona Balfe Spill ‘Outlander’ Season 3 Details At Comicon

 As for providing details on the most anticipated scene of Outlander Season 3 — the Print Shop reunion — Balfe and Heughan were tight-lipped.
 But that doesn’t mean they didn’t give away a major hint.
 When asked how faithful the scene, which was filmed sometime before Christmas, was to the version that appears in Gabaldon’s Voyager book, the actors reportedly shrugged and then nodded their heads enthusiastically.

 That’s certainly sounds like good news.
-Even better is that Balfe has made it clear that Jamie and Claire’s steamy sex scenes will resume in Outlander Season 3, as Inquisitr recently reported.
+Even better is that Balfe has made it clear that Jamie and Claire’s steamy sex scenes will resume in Outlander Season 3, as the Inquisitr recently reported.
 When Vulture seemed to doubt that the hot couple could still get it on after a 20-year separation, the actress quickly corrected them.

 “Do you think that older people can’t have sex?
 Is that your question?” she asked.